um-acs/acs_docs/docs/clusters/general-usage/2-guidelines.rst

 - **Review Policies:**
   Before running commands, submitting jobs, or using software on **Pegasus** or **Triton**, please review our
-  `usage policies <https://dev-acs-docs.readthedocs.io/policies/policies.html#policies>`__ and ensure you understand the rules governing access to IDSC resources.
+  :ref:`policies` and ensure you understand the rules governing access to IDSC resources.

 - **Use ``/scratch`` for Job I/O:**
   Input and output files must be staged in the ``/scratch`` filesystem, which is optimized for high-throughput I/O.